awslabs/sagemaker-hyperpod-usage-report/README.md

     --policy-document file://permissions/usage-report-admin-policy.json
     ```

-    To verify that the policy has been added correctly, run the following AWS CLI command:
+    To verify that the policy has been added correctly, run:

     ```sh
     aws iam get-role-policy \